Neuromarketing: how can it help you create an innovative user experience?

 Researchers at the Emory University managed to use fMRI to successfully predict whether a song would become popular.
 They compared brain responses to sales data for the next 3 years and confirmed the relevance of neuromarketing.

-This showcases that neuromarketing may better analyze how consumers feel about things than interviews or surveys, as respondents may not always understand their emotions.
+This showcases that neuromarketing may better analyze how consumers feel about things than interviews or surveys, as respondents may not always know how to interpret their emotions.
 They may also feel pressured to respond to a certain question against their own will.
 While communication isn’t always accurate and transparent, brain analysis may not be fooled.

 2. It provides an objective measuring system that is scalable.